YOUNG Portable Tripod

 Stock Drop Ships From Manufacturer

-Constructed of corrosion resistant materials, the RM Young 18940 is surprisingly sturdy for its light weight.
-The tripod features an extendable top section with mounting post that fits Young wind sensors.
+The RM Young 18940 is lightweight and sturdy, constructed from corrosion-resistant material.
+The tripod features an extendable top section with a mounting post that fits Young wind sensors.
 One leg is articulated for leveling on uneven surfaces.
 For extra stability, Model 18943 Guy Wire Assembly may be used.

 • Height: Adjustable 1.7m (66") to 2.9m (114")